12 Core Functions of Addiction Counselling

 Addiction counsellors play a critical role in alcohol and drug rehabilitation.
 The 12 core functions of addiction counselling are an essential outline used to ensure the safety and effectiveness of addiction treatment.
 The addiction counsellor is required to have extensive knowledge and skills in a multitude of treatment modalities.
 Whether you are looking to understand more about what an addiction counsellors does, or training to work in the alcohol and drug rehabilitation field, this blueprint to the 12 core functions of addiction counselling provides an informative look at the different requirements needed to be a competent addiction counsellor.

-Screening is when the addiction counsellor evaluates the client’s physical and mental condition prior to entering a rehabilitation program.
+Screening happens when the addiction counsellor evaluates the client’s physical and mental condition prior to entering a rehabilitation program.
 The safety of the client entering the treatment center is of the utmost importance.
 Therefore, the addiction counsellor must assess if the client is mentally and physically capable of entering the treatment center at this time, or if some medical intervention is required first.
 Screening is not to exclude the client from attending the rehabilitation program, but rather a safeguard to ensure a client is physically and mentally stable enough to continue moving forward with other aspects of treatment.

 The client is screened for signs of suicide risk, mental health instability, and/or potential withdrawal concerns.
 The symptoms of acute withdrawal or mental health instability can be up to and including death, so screening for these potential risk is paramount.
 Opiate withdrawal levels can be determined using a tool called COWS (Clinical Opiate Withdrawal Scale) For alcohol withdrawal, AWS (Alcohol Withdrawal Syndrome) is a brief tool used, and to screen for suicide risk, the ASQ (Ask Suicide-Screening Questions) tool can be used.
 If the addiction counsellor finds a reason to believe the client is at risk, they are to notify their supervisor and make plans to refer the client to the appropriate health service agency.